FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/37_safety/tsl1.2_establish_process.md

 ▲ Thanks to Li Lianwen, the core developer of the community, for his contribution

-- When the program starts, the local ca.crt and node.crt are loaded first；
+-When the program starts, the local ca.crt and node.crt will be loaded first；
 - When a node verifies the certificate of the other node, it first uses the public key in the other node's node.crt to verify the attached signature.
-When the verification passes, it can confirm that the corresponding node has the node.key corresponding to the current node.crt.；
+When the verification passes, it can confirm that the corresponding node has the node.key corresponding to the current node.crt；
-- The node then uses the information in agency.crt to verify that node.crt is a legitimate agent.；
+- the node then uses the information in agency.crt to verify that node.crt is a legitimate agent；
-- Finally, the node uses the information in locally loaded ca.crt to verify that agency.crt is issued by the Federation Chain Committee.；
+- the last node uses the information in the locally loaded ca.crt to verify that the agency.crt was issued by the federation chain committee；
-- When both are verified, it means that the node.crt received by the node is issued by the locally loaded ca.crt。
+-When both are verified, it means that the node.crt received by the node is issued by the locally loaded ca.crt。

 ## Part 3 TLS handshake process